tboomer/DoggettDirectory/README.md

      + If token contains non letter character(s): Remove non-letter characters (function)
      + If all-letter token matches previous line: do nothing
 - Categorize each entry as: Person or Business
--- Parse each entry into fields:
+-- Parse each entry into dataframe fields:
      + Person fields: Last_Name, First_Name, Other_Name, Occupation, [Business_Address], Home_Address
-     + Business fields: Business_Name, Occupation, Business_Address fields
+     + Business fields: Business_Name, Occupation, Business_Address

 Also, need to create a lookup table of abbreviations: